kilianc/rtail/README.md

 * broadcast every line using UDP
 * `rtail-server`, **if listening**, will dispatch the stream into your browser, using [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

-`rtail` is a realtime debugging and monitoring tool, which can display multiple aggregate streams via a modern web interface. **As of this branch there is still no persistent layer** — history is a bounded in-memory ring per stream.
-Durable Parquet-backed storage and SQL search are the next milestones; see [the proposal](docs/proposal-logging-system.md).
+`rtail` is a realtime debugging and monitoring tool, which can display multiple aggregate streams via a modern web interface. **With `--data` it now keeps them too** — see [Storage](#storage) below.
+SQL search over that history is the next milestone; see [the proposal](docs/proposal-logging-system.md).

+## Storage

+    $ rtail-server --data ./logs

+Point `--data` at a directory and every line is written to Parquet.
+Without it, rTail is what it always was: an in-memory ring, nothing on disk, nothing to clean up.

+**There is no schema to define.** The envelope — timestamp, stream, level, message, host, sequence, and the original line — is always there.
+Everything else is whatever your logs happened to contain: each root-level JSON key becomes its own typed column, and nested objects are kept as JSON you can path into.
+Two files written a week apart with completely different keys reconcile by name at read time.

+**Your logs are just files.** The layout is plain and browsable:

+    logs/
+      catalog.sqlite
+      wal/
+      streams/api.example.com/2026/08/11/L0-…parquet

+which means any tool reads them, with rTail uninstalled and nothing exported:

+    $ duckdb -c "
+        SELECT a_service, count(*)
+        FROM read_parquet('logs/streams/**/*.parquet', union_by_name := true)
+        WHERE level = 'ERROR' AND a_latency_ms > 500
+        GROUP BY 1"

+That is the point, and it is covered by a test rather than merely claimed.

+**Durability.** Lines land in a write-ahead log before anything else, and are batched into Parquet from there.
+The WAL is fsynced every 100ms, so an unclean shutdown costs at most that; a clean one costs nothing.
+Recovery replays whatever the previous process did not finish, and is idempotent — crashing midway through a flush and restarting produces the same files, not duplicates.

+Compaction is not implemented yet, so files currently accumulate at one per flush per stream.
+Retention and the L0→L1→L2 merge are P3.

 ## Examples